 character can be maintained – encouraging growth within urban areas helps to protect rural environments from urban encroachment, and maintain the productive capability of the land and its rural character

-- great social and cultural vitality - concentrating activity into urban centres and neighbourhoods provides a wider variety of activities to meet the full range of people's needs.
-This brings diversity and vibrancy into the urban environment which in turn enhances interaction and social cohesion.
+greater social and cultural vitality – concentrating activity into urban centres and neighbourhoods provides a wider variety of activities to meet the full range of people's needs.
+This brings diversity and vibrancy into the urban environment which in turn enhances interaction and

 How this will be achieved